 time (Tuesdays only if we are lucky), he plays a lot of Golf between commercial

 the firm in 1977 before going to University.
 Qualified as a Solicitor in 1984.

-Deals with Commercial and Residential Conveyancing, Leasehold Enfranchisement
+Deals with Commercial and Residential Conveyancing, and Leasehold

-and Planning.
-Is a Governor of a Community Comprehensive Secondary School
+Enfranchisement Is a Governor of a Community Comprehensive Secondary School in

 Frances Holton (Partner)